 Pop a couple of coats of mascara on your lashes.

-If you would like a bit of definition on the brows but don't have time to pencil them in a tinted brow gel is perfect, you can get some gels that have fibres in the formula which will add fullness to the brow.
+If you fancy a little bit of definition on the brows but don't have time to pencil them in a tinted brow gel is perfect, you can get some gels that have fibres in the formula which will add fullness to the brow.

 And there we go quick and easy!
-If you feel you need to streamline the routine further just forget the cream eyeshadow just colour correct your eyelids with a bit of concealer, forget the powder and brow gel and use the concealer for your base instead of a BB or CC cream.
+If you feel you need to streamline the routine further just forget the cream eyeshadow and just colour correct your eyelids with a bit of concealer to take away after darkness or visible veins and forget the powder and brow gel and use the concealer for your base instead of a BB or CC cream.

 Now you are good to go.